In the 2024 VAST Challenge, something big is lurking beneath the waves…

 Join us as we return to Oceanus, where a network of nefarious businesses has been caught fishing illegally.
 FishEye, a non-profit organization that focuses on illegal fishing, has assembled a knowledge graph from multiple structured and unstructured data sources.
 You will be asked to develop visual analytics tools for knowledge graphs that can help analysts better identify bias, track behavior changes, and infer temporal patterns.

-The 2024 VAST Challenge Contest will be held in conjunction with the the IEEE VIS Conference.
+The 2024 VAST Challenge Contest will be held VIRTUALLY in conjunction with the the IEEE VIS Conference.

 Challenge Overview